crittermike/personal-blog/src/pages/ramblings/dad.md

 ---
-templateKey: blog-post
 title: The day my dad died
 date: 2007-09-09
-description: Written the day he passed away
 tags:
   - personal
 ---

 Sometimes, my dad stays on the couch and plays on the computer or watches TV after my mom goes to bed.
 Then he'll fall asleep and wake up in the middle of the night and go to bed.
 That's what happened last night, except my mom woke up this morning, and he wasn't in bed.
 He was still asleep on the couch.

 She panicked and ran to him and tried to wake him up.
 She said that she talked and then talked louder and then nudged him a couple times.
 It took her a few minutes until she realized that he wasn't going to wake up.
 She called 911, and 2 cops and a couple paramedics showed up.
 They checked him over and said something like "Now you know that there's nothing we can do, right?"
 My mom said "No!
 Can't you do the shocks or something!"
 No shocks.
 No anything.
 Nothing but that bitter aftertaste of denial and nausea you get when something truly horrible happens.
 They said that he'd been dead since 1:00 or 2:00 AM.
 They didn't know why, and we're not going to have an autopsy.

 She found him at 8:00 AM.
 She called me around 9:00 AM and left a voicemail saying it was an emergency.
 I called back right away.
 She said "Son, I'm so sorry to have to tell you this but I have some bad news."
 I expected her to say that my grandma had died, and I took a deep breath for that.
 As composed as possible, she said "Your dad passed away late last night."

 I always thought that when I got life-changing news like that, news that takes years to think about without your eyes swelling, I thought it wouldn't seem real at first.
 I was wrong.
 It hit me hard as hell, and I screamed and cried and started running over ways that she could be wrong, but I knew that no one is wrong about something like that.
 The only words I got out were "that's my dad! that's my dad!" over and over to Nancy and John and Jen and Karen and anyone who came in to try and help me.
 At least that's all I can remember saying in the deep gray blur of this morning.
 The morning I found out my dad had died.